 Meeting videos are only available for virtually-held meetings.

-The committee has a series of scheduled informational presentations from project stakeholders that are open to the public.
+During the public review and comment phase, the committee held a series of informational presentations by project stakeholders that were open to the public.

 10/19/2022 John Nolen Drive Reconstruction and the Mad-City Ski Team